Holmes555/workona-to-obsidian/README.md

 - Install it through community plugins
 - Go to Workona to generate JSON file with all your data
 - In Workona To Obsidian plugin's settings choose JSON file or copy/paste the file data into the text area
+- You could choose template .md file, which should be a [Handlebars template file](https://handlebarsjs.com/guide/#what-is-handlebars).
 - Choose if you want to override old files with the same name
 - Specify the root folder for imported files
 - Run the import
 - You are breathtaking!

+## Changelog

+**[0.1.3]** - Added ability to use custom template .md file for importing with your formatting.

 ## Note